diethardsteiner/diethardsteiner.github.io/_posts/2017-03-20-Mondrian-Multivalued-Dimension-Attribute.md

 Bob | 4.667 | 2
 Lilian | 8 | 3

-This shows quite an intersting result: count of hobbies is only available on the All level, but grades are available everywhere:
+The below result shows quite an interesting result: count of hobbies is only available on the All level, but grades are available everywhere:

 ```sql
 SELECT